zakariamoknine/len/README.md

 ### Build

-First, make sure Rust is installed, checkout [this page](https://rust-lang.org/tools/install/) for intruction on how to install Rust.
+Make sure Rust is installed, follow the official installation guide available [here](https://rust-lang.org/tools/install/).

 You'll need to also install the Rust's riscv64imac toolchain, which will be installed by default after running the following command, this will also build the kernel.